yktoo/yktoo.com/content/blog/0210/index.en.md

 The next stop was at that same ridge we saw the mirage before.
 {{< imgfig "https://1.bp.blogspot.com/-N7400Y3JzGU/UsQMiAsVViI/AAAAAAAAbRA/6VwxmiuyIa4/s1600/dsc02396.picasaweb.jpg" >}}

 One of them, about thirty metres (100") high, gives a good overview of the surrounding desert.
 While everyone ascends the hill, all the jeeps drive to the opposite side of it to collect us there.
-By the way, here in the middle you can see that same Dutch family with six kids I [mentioned][post:209] before:
+By the way, here in the middle you can see that same Dutch family with six kids I [mentioned]({{< relref "/blog/0209" >}}) before:
 {{< imgfig "https://2.bp.blogspot.com/-jW6ISRpb5KI/UsQMmTTvDqI/AAAAAAAAbRY/n9YnZ-0qaxg/s1600/dsc02413.picasaweb.jpg" >}}

 Views from the top: